rails/rails/guides/source/constant_autoloading_and_reloading.md

 require_dependency ‘square’
 ```

-Only the leaves that are **at least grandchildren** have to be loaded that
+Only the leaves that are **at least grandchildren** need to be loaded this
 way.
-Direct subclasses do not need to be preloaded and, if the hierarchy is
+Direct subclasses do not need to be preloaded.
+If the hierarchy is
 deeper, intermediate classes will be autoloaded recursively from the bottom
 because their constant will appear in the class definitions as superclass.